morpho-org/metamorpho/README.md

 It can:

 - Do whatever the curator and allocators can do.
+- Do whatever the guardian can do.
 - Transfer or renounce the ownership.
 - Set the curator.
 - Set allocators.
 - Set the rewards recipient.
 - [Timelocked] Set the timelock.
-- Revoke the pending timelock.
 - [Timelocked with no possible veto] Set the performance fee (capped to 50%).
 - Revoke the pending fee.
 - [Timelocked] Set the guardian.